Microsoft contributes to USC Games’ Lawson fund for Black and indigenous students

 Three top investment pros open up about what it takes to get your video game funded.

-One of the few Black engineers in the gaming industry during its inception, Lawson was also a member of the legendary “Homebrew Computer Club” whose members also included Apple founders Steve Jobs and Steve Wozniak.
+One of the few Black engineers in the gaming industry during its inception, Lawson was also a member of the legendary “Homebrew Computer Club,” whose members also included Apple founders Steve Jobs and Steve Wozniak.
 In 2018, Microsoft honored Lawson at that years’ Game Developer’s Conference.

 A month before he died, he was honored as an industry pioneer by the Interactive Game Developers Association (IGDA).
 In 2019, he received the ID@Xbox Gaming Heroes award at the Independent Games Festival, and his contributions are on permanent display at the World Video Game Hall of Fame at the Strong National Museum of Play in Rochester, New York.
 He is survived by his wife, Catherine, and two adult children, Karen and Anderson, who told his story in High Score, the Netflix documentary series about the developers of early video games.

-Born in 1940 in Brooklyn, New York, he credited his lifelong interest in science to his first grade teacher, who inspired him with stories about the prolific Black inventor George Washington Carver.
+Born in 1940 in Brooklyn, New York, Lawson credited his lifelong interest in science to his first grade teacher, who inspired him with stories about the prolific Black inventor George Washington Carver.
 Lawson became one of the few Black engineers in the gaming industry during its inception.
 He also developed the arcade game Demolition Derby.

 Raising the fund

-More recently, in February 2021, Xbox celebrated Black voices during Black History Month and has been standing with the Xbox player community in support of the NAACP Legal Defense and Educational Fund, Black Lives Matter Support Fund, and Equal Justice Initiative (EJI).
+In February, Xbox celebrated Black voices during Black History Month and has been standing with the Xbox player community in support of the NAACP Legal Defense and Educational Fund, Black Lives Matter Support Fund, and Equal Justice Initiative (EJI).

-Jim Huntley, a USC interactive media and games professor and head of marketing, said in an earlier interview that he and Danny Bilson, head of USC Games, began working on the fund after the Black Lives Matter events of last summer.
+Jim Huntley, a USC interactive media and games professor and head of marketing, said in an earlier interview that he and Danny Bilson, the head of USC Games, began working on the fund after the Black Lives Matter events of last summer.
 They announced the effort in May to set up an endowment to fund scholarships for a whole generation in the name of Lawson, who passed away in 2011.

 Huntley said that USC Games is a place where diversity is valued and everyone is invited to create and play.
 As costs continue at all higher education institutions, one of the big challenges for underrepresented groups is still how to afford such an education.
 That’s why he said Microsoft’s support matters so much.